 RBI's initial guidelines envisaged a 5/95 configuration (i.e. 5% of the purchase consideration to be paid in cash and balance 95% by way of issue of SRs).
 The scheme was subsequently modified to 15/85 scheme to nudge the ARCs to have more "skin in the game" by way of a minimum 15% cash investment.
 The proportion of the cash/SRs currently is largely a function of the negotiation between the buyer of the asset (ARC) & Seller of the Asset (Lender).
 Pursuant to regulatory changes, the lenders have been showing a distinct preference for more cash deals which have resulted in increased capital requirements for the ARCs.
+As per the latest regulatory changes, the ARCs are required to hold 15% of the SRs held by selling bank or 2.5% of the SRs issued whichever is higher.
 The investments in SRs are also currently permitted for QIBs, which has increased the flexibility of the ARCs in acquiring more assets.
 The regulator has been mulling avenues to improve liquidity in SRs through options like listing.